maali007/python-challenge/README.md

 		2. Vote percentage and count per candidate by creating a list of the candidates and extracting unique candidate names to whose counts and percentages were then determined.
 		3. The candidate with the highest vote by creating a dictionary whose key was the counts and value the candidate.
 From this dictionary, I determined the highest count (key) and reported it's associated value.
 		4. Printed these results to the terminal and text document.value and

+		PS: The elections_data.csv was too large and had to have it zipped to upload.
+Requires unzipping for code to work.
+Could probably have figured out how to read in data from a zipped file but didn't want to mess with my code as it's working.
+Thank you!